-Stay tuned to what’s happening with online title loans in California
+Stay tuned to what’s happening with car title loan regulations in California

-It will be interesting to see what happens to providers of online title loans and other financial lenders over the next few months.
+It will be interesting to see what happens to providers of car title loans and other financial institutions over the next few months.
 Not just in a few select states on West Coast but all across the country.
-We are already hearing of new laws being discussed in Arizona and Ohio that would further limit the amount of funds someone can borrow.
+We’ve heard new laws being discussed in Arizona and Ohio which would further limit the amount of money someone can borrow.
 As we’ve seen with the political climate in other industries, we can expect a further move to the left in CA and an increase in regulations.
 The problem we foresee if this bill becomes law is a complete lack of lending options for applicants with limited choices.
 Most reputable companies that provide title loans online in California have already come out and said they would cease to provide funds with a rate cap in place.
 They claim it would be a financial disaster and would no longer finance loans.
 In their place we would likely see unlicensed companies that aren’t regulated by the DBO.
 Online offshore lenders who fund car title loans would not be subject to State regulators.
 This includes tribal companies who claim to have sovereign rights and would not be subject to an individual state’s lending requirements.
 It will be interesting to see what happens in this type of financing scenario.
 We expect to have a better understanding of the situation withing a few months, stay tuned!